 How to Use Calamint

-But how to use calamint in seasoning?
+How to use calamint in seasoning though?
 Traditionally, the herb has been used to flavor meats, but the variety dictates the flavor profile.
 Some more closely resemble thyme, while others are similar to zingy basil.